coloradobum/candide/README.md

 <code>which git</code>

-Home brew is recommended for installing git. http://brew.sh/ The site has documented the install process so I'll defer to that.
+Home brew is recommended for installing git, if you don't have it. http://brew.sh/ The site has documented the install process and so I'll defer to that.

 Download and install the latest version of Virtualbox and Virtualbox Extension Pack: